-Andersen also wrote many fairy tales that you've probably known since you were little, like "The Ugly Duckling," "The Princess and the Pea," and "The Emperor's New Clothes."
-Other fairy tales, like "The Wild Swans" are less well known.
-After reading "The Wild Swans," I wondered if there was a connection between it and the story of "The Ugly Duckling" because both are about swan transformations.
+Andersen also wrote many well-known tales like "The Ugly Duckling," "The Princess and the Pea," and "The Emperor's New Clothes."
+Stories like "The Wild Swans" and "The Nightingale" are not quite as well known.
+After reading "The Wild Swans," I wondered if there was a connection between it and the story of "The Ugly Duckling."
+Both stories are about swan transformations.
 In "The Ugly Duckling," the Ugly Duckling (which is actually a cygnet-a baby swan) transforms into a beautiful swan.
-In "The Wild Swans," Princess Elisa's brothers transform into swans at daylight and back into princes when the sun goes down.
+In "The Wild Swans," Princess Elisa's brothers transform into swans at daylight.
+They transform back into princes when the sun goes down.